Nestlé Tower

-St George's House (also known as the Nestlé Tower or Nestlé Block) is a 79 m office tower located in Croydon, United Kingdom.
+St George's House (also known as the Nestlé Tower or Nestlé Block) is a derelict 79 m office tower located in Croydon, United Kingdom.
 It was occupied by the Swiss multinational food and consumer goods company Nestlé as the headquarters of Nestlé UK & Ireland until September 2012.
+Conversion into a residential building began in 2018 but was abandoned in 2020.

 Location

 The tower is located on Park Lane above the Croydon Underpass and close to the Croydon Council offices in Bernard Weatherill House, Croydon College, and the theatre and performance space of the Fairfield Halls and Ashcroft Theatre.

 History

 The tower was designed by architects Ronald Ward and Partners, who also designed Millbank Tower, and it was completed in 1964.

 The eastern entrance to St George's Walk shopping arcade is located at the base of the tower and the ground floor also housed the Greyhound, which, as well as fulfilling the functions of a town centre public house, became well known as a music venue.
 Later known as the Blue Orchid nightclub, the venue closed in 2004.